Celebrity Flora Galápagos Cruise

 Outside spaces are no less indulgent.
 Why not head up to the observation deck and enjoy a cocktail at the outside bar?
 Or choose from a shady or full-sun position in the outdoor lounge?

-For guests looking for some tranquillity, the Observatory houses a library with floor-to-ceiling windows and comfortable armchairs.
+For guests looking for some tranquility, the Observatory houses a library with floor-to-ceiling windows and comfortable armchairs.

-Exploring the Galápagos Despite her outstanding luxury, Celebrity Flora recognises that the Galápagos Islands are the real stars of the show.
-Designed specifically for the islands, Flora has been fitted with state-of-the-art equipment that minimises her impact on the ecosystems, while letting you get closer than ever before.
+Despite her outstanding luxury, Celebrity Flora recognizes that the Galápagos Islands are the real stars of the show.
+Designed specifically for the islands, Flora has been fitted with state-of-the-art equipment that minimizes her impact on the ecosystems, while letting you get closer than ever before.
 For example, she has been equipped with a Dynamic Positioning System that allows her to remain stationary without the need to drop anchors that can damage the sea bed.

 The dedicated Marina at the stern of the ship makes boarding her fleet of zodiacs (known in Galápagos as "pangas") quick, safe and comfortable, allowing you to spend more time in and around the islands.
 Guests are always accompanied by a professional Galápagos naturalist guide, with a maximum of 16 guests per guide.
 This ensures an intimate and in-depth experience of the islands and their wildlife for everyone.